 How do I tell Beeminder what day my week starts?

 If you're here for info on how to make a weekly goal with Beeminder, we have a whole separate article for that.
-If you've read all that, then you probably already know that the answer is that is... well, that's the wrong question!
+If you've read all that, then you probably already know that the answer is... well, that's the wrong question!

 tl;dr: Beeminder doesn't care when you do the work; your data just has to be on the good side of the bright red line at each deadline.
-In other words, you need to meet your daily rate... on average
+In other words, you need to meet your daily rate... on average.

 For example, if you start a "6 workouts per week" goal on Monday, the average pace for this goal would be about 0.86 workouts per day (6 workouts divided by 7 days in a week).
 If you do one workout per day for the first six days of the week, you'll earn a day off on Sunday.
 You can do all 6 workouts on Monday and coast the rest of the week.
-(Not recommended!)
+(Notrecommended!)
 But you can't procrastinate and make up a week's worth of workouts on Friday, because you'll have fallen below the average pace before then.

 As a result, if you want to customise when data starts being due, you want to think about safety buffer.
 When you create a new goal, you can opt to start with some initial days of safety buffer.
-(You can also add safety buffer later, by adding breaks.
-Those can only kick in seven days away, of course!)
+If you want it to be due on Monday, and today is Friday, then you need 3 days of safety buffer to begin with (Friday, Saturday, Sunday), for example.
+The setup screen will tell you when your goal will be due with that amount of buffer, as below:

 If you don't want to derail until the end of a week from the day you set up the goal, then you can set up the goal with 7 days of safety buffer.
 At the end of the week, if you've kept up with your goal, you'll have seven days of buffer again.